 records which will be transferred, in part at least, but the selection and sensitivity reviewing process has not been completed (backlogs).

-The five year retention period covers the first phase of the non-standard release plan.
-Although we plan to prepare further non-standard files for release in subsequent years (the medium and low priority and Hong Kong files), the FCO will to apply to the Advisory Council on National Records and Archives in 2019 for any extension of the legal retention.
+The 5-year retention period covers the first phase of the non-standard release plan.
+Although we plan to prepare further non-standard files for release in subsequent years (the medium and low priority and Hong Kong files), the FCO will to apply to the Advisory Council on National Records and Archives in 2019 for any necessary extension of the legal retention.
 Administrative retention is different from retention on grounds of sensitivity.

 4. Past prioritisation of annual transfer over non-standard files

 The transfer of non-standard records to The National Archives (TNA) has been delayed in the past primarily because the FCO has given priority to the review and release of annual departmental files which we know are highly valued by researchers.
 Between 2011 and 2013 we also transferred the colonial administration files from former British territories to TNA.
 These two factors have led to an accumulation of non-standard files.

 In the majority of cases, the FCO has not in recent years made any formal assessment of the non-standard files for sensitivity.
 Some files are likely to be sensitive, others we already know are very unlikely to be sensitive.
 Even for the non-sensitive files the amount of resource needed to transfer a file to the TNA is not insignificant since the files must be appraised, selected, catalogued and prepared for transfer.
 In the past this resource has not been available because of the concentration of effort on annual departmental and migrated archive files.

 5. Dates assigned to non-standard and annual departmental files